 A website devoted to helping people understand that the principles of freedom and liberty vouchsafed by the United States Constitution were inspired by God, and are for the benefit of all mankind.

-Visit the LDS Liberty Bookstore for educational Books, Videos and more.
+Visit LDS Freedom Books for educational Books, Videos and more.